-- The majority of staff are trained in Makaton. - Most teachers and teaching assistants are trained to support children with behavioural difficulties delivered by Hampshire Educational Psychology Service and the Primary Behaviour Service. - In addition to this we are always looking for more training and advice linked to children's individual needs as they arise throughout the year as the new needs arise.
+- Most teachers and teaching assistants are trained to support children with behavioural difficulties delivered by Hampshire Educational Psychology Service and the Primary Behaviour Service. - In addition to this we are always looking for more training and advice linked to children's individual needs as they arise throughout the year as the new needs arise.